openvinotoolkit/openvino/tools/benchmark_tool/README.md

 The more iterations a model runs, the better the statistics will be for determing average latency and throughput.

 ### Inputs
-The benchmark tool runs benchmarking on user-provided input data (images or binary files).
-Use `-i <PATH_TO_INPUT>` to specify the path to an image, binary file, folder of images, or folder of binary files.
+The benchmark tool runs benchmarking on user-provided input images in `.jpg`, `.bmp`, or `.png` format.
+Use `-i <PATH_TO_INPUT>` to specify the path to an image, or folder of images.
 For example, to run benchmarking on an image named `test1.jpg`, use:

 ```
-benchmark_app -m model.xml -i test1.jpg
+./benchmark_app -m model.xml -i test1.jpg
 ```

 The tool will repeatedly loop through the provided inputs and run inferencing on them for the specified amount of time or number of iterations.
 If the `-i` flag is not used, the tool will automatically generate random data to fit the input shape of the model.